boobeh123/ScrapeWorks/readme.md

 ---
 - I made a new repository.
 I'm building a web app and I want it to scrape public information from business-related websites to build leads for a freelancing website developer
 - I've been building with repositories that were already initialized, I forgot how to git init & npm init process, but my muscle memory kicked in
-- I want it to scrape public information from business-related websites to build leads for a freelancing website developer.
 - I set up the .env & .gitignore despite only being a static webpage at the moment
 - I will be using ESLint & Prettier as a linter and formatter
 - I am using MVC architecture & I will set up my folders to match React projects